 Of those suffering from an eating disorder, only 1 in 10 will seek treatment

-Our support has extended beyond the reach of traditional services recognising that early intervention is key and early results support this.
+Psycho-Educations Therapeutic INtervention Strategy (PETS for short) Is support that extends beyond the reach of traditional services, recognising that early intervention is key and early results support this.

-Read more about our pilot project and the outcomes we have achieved through our Therapy Partners Pilot Interim report.
+Read more about our pilot project and the outcomes we have achieved through PETS Interim report.
 Download it here.

 The European Eating Disorders Review journal (EEDR) is Beat’s bi-monthly academic publication, and one of the most respected journals in the field of eating disorders.